awsdocs/amazon-inspector-user-guide/doc_source/inspector_assessments.md

 1. For **Name**, type a name for your assessment template\.

 1. For **Target name**, choose an assessment target to analyze\.
+**Note**
+While in the process of creating a new assessment template, you can use the **Preview Target** button on the **Assessment Templates** page to review all EC2 instances that are currently included in the assessment target that you want to include in this template\.
+For every EC2 instance listed, you can review the hostname, instance ID, IP address, and the status of the Amazon Inspector Agent that is running on the EC2 instance\.
+The agent status can have the following values: **HEALTHY**, **UNHEALTHY** \(displayed when the agent is reporting that it is not in a healthy state\), and **UNKNOWN** \(displayed when Amazon Inspector is unable to determine whether there is an Amazon Inspector Agent running on the EC2 instance\)\.
+You can also use the **Preview Target** button on the **Assessment Templates** page to review EC2 instances that make up assessment targets included in your previously created templates\.

 1. For **Rules packages**, choose one or more rules packages to include in your assessment template\.